 Can I use hydroxyapatite toothpaste with braces?

-Yes. nHAp toothpaste is generally safe to use with braces, retainers, and other dental appliances.
-In fact, some orthodontists recommend it because people with braces are at higher risk for enamel demineralization around brackets.
+Yes, nHAP toothpaste can be used with braces, retainers, and other dental appliances.
+The key issue with braces is demineralization around brackets, so ask your orthodontist whether nHAP, fluoride, or a combination routine makes the most sense for your cavity risk.
 For more orthodontic-specific recommendations, see our guides on best toothpaste for braces and best mouthwash for braces.

 Is hydroxyapatite toothpaste safe for kids?